 Their goal since their opening day has always been the same.
 To show the world the art that is trees, how to plant trees, and the process of cutting them down and processing them into items we use in our everyday life.

-Everyone likes a good movie or a performance, but what some people may complain about in some of the more well-known tourist cities in the crowds.
-Well, at Pine theater, you are not only sure to get a good performance or watch a good movie, but you will also have plenty of legroom.
+Everyone likes a good movie or a performance, but what some people may complain about in some of the more well-known tourist cities is the crowds.
+Well, at Pine Theater, you are not only sure to get a good performance or watch a good movie, but you will also have plenty of legroom.

 This little theater hosts everything from movies to comedy shows.
 You can either look at some of the classic films they put on display or buy a ticket to one of the numerous performances they have on.